A guide to Florida’s primary election

-Florida voters on Tuesday will select the nominees for governor, agriculture commissioner, attorney general, and several congressional seats.
-Here's a look at the races facing Florida on Election Day.
+Florida voters selected the nominees for governor, agriculture commissioner, attorney general, and several congressional seats Tuesday.
+Here's a look at the some of the races Florida decided on Election Day.

 REPUBLICAN GUBERNATORIAL PRIMARY

-Agriculture Commissioner Adam Putnam faces U.S. Rep. Ron DeSantis in a race where President Donald Trump has taken DeSantis' side.
-Putnam has seemingly been building up to this race his entire adult life.
-He was elected to the state House in 1996 at the age of 22, elected to the U.S. House in 2000, and to his current job in 2010.
-It was no surprise when he announced he was running for governor, and he quickly built up establishment support and raised millions of dollars.
+U.S. Rep. Ron DeSantis easily defeated Agriculture Commissioner Adam Putnam after President Donald Trump backed DeSantis.
+Putnam was elected to the state House in 1996 at the age of 22, elected to the U.S. House in 2000, and to his current job in 2010.
 He was considered a shoo-in for the Republican nomination.
 Then in December, Trump tweeted out his support for DeSantis, who wasn't even in the race at the time.
 DeSantis announced his candidacy in January.
-While Putnam was focused on a grassroots campaign of traveling the state doing breakfasts and barbecues, DeSantis was an almost nightly feature on Fox News, usually defending Trump.
-The president held a Tampa rally with DeSantis and suddenly momentum shifted.
+While Putnam was focused on a grassroots campaign, DeSantis was an almost nightly feature on Fox News, usually defending Trump.

 DEMOCRATIC GUBERNATORIAL PRIMARY